SungJun Cho

 [Paper]

 Sustained focal seizure activity is a multiscale phenomenon, observed at both the meso- (microelectrode arrays) and macro- (standard clinical recordings) scales.
-This work hypothesizes that the local failure of inhibition at the mesoscopic level caused by paroxysmal depolarization gives rise to the propagation of ictal waves, whereas the inhibition in surrounding regions persists to support oscillatory activity at the macroscopic level.
-Theoretical, experimental, and clinical evicence are presented to support this dual role of inhibition.
+This work hypothesises that the local failure of inhibition at the mesoscopic level caused by paroxysmal depolarisation gives rise to the propagation of ictal waves, whereas the inhibition in surrounding regions persists to support oscillatory activity at the macroscopic level.
+Theoretical, experimental, and clinical evidence are presented to support this dual role of inhibition.

 © SungJun Cho | Design: Source | Hosted by GitHub Pages